Total Processing is now part of

 What are recurring payments?

-Firstly, what do we mean by recurring payments?
+Firstly, what is a recurring payments?

 Examples of recurring payments